12+ “Must-Do” Fake Flower Decorating Tips

 I love fresh flowers and try to use them most of the time, but sometimes it is just not possible.

-When I can’t find what I am looking for in my yard or from the grocery store and I am desiring the visual joy of the color pops that flowers provide in my house, I don’t mind using fake flowers.
+When I can’t find flowers or greenery in my yard or from the grocery store when desiring the visual joy of the color pops that flowers provide in my house, I don’t mind using fake flowers to create artificial floral arrangements.

 Fake flower decorating tips using craft store flowers

-This time last year, I painted a vase with craft paint to place behind my sofa.
-In it I put fake forsythia.
-I loved it, the vase and the flowers looked fresh and vibrant in my living room.
+A few years ago I painted a vase with craft paint to place behind my sofa.
+In it I put the fake forsythia.
+I loved the way it came out, the vase and the flowers looked fresh and vibrant in my living room.
 When summer came the forsythia went into a bag and into storage.

-See the hydrangeas in the glass bottles on the mantel?
+Here is another way to change up the look of faux flowers.
+See the hydrangeas in the glass bottles on the mantel in the photo above?
 When I first decorated the mantel for spring, I placed real flowers in the bottles.
-They have since died…
+They eventually died…

 Fake purple hydrangea flowers on top of a glass fronted cabinet

-…so I went to my fake flower storage stash and plucked out a few fake purple hydrangeas that I used to have on top of a cabinet in the kitchen of my previous house.
+…so I went to my fake flower storage stash and plucked out a few faux purple hydrangea stems that I use to display on top of a cabinet in the kitchen of my previous house.

 Tips and tricks on how to make fake flowers look real.